-The Landscape Design Criteria

-Manual establishes regulations for landscaping.
+The Landscape Design Criteria Manual establishes regulations for Iandscaping.

-The City of Littleton Municipal

-Code, Title 10, Chapter 5 establishes

-regulations for landscaping.
+The City of Littleton Municipal Code, Title 10, Chapter 5 establishes regulations for landscaping.

-- sidewalk widths to allow window shopping out of the stream of pedestrian traffic and space for the temporary display of a retailer's goods.
-Where tents and other similar structures require a permit as per the Municipal Code, they shall not be placed such that they obstruct any portion of the primary facade. - 3.1.5 Subarea 6: Where a front setback area occurs between a building frontage and a street right-of-way in the portion of Alamo Avenue east of South Nevada Street, it shall be designed to extend the pedestrian amenities of the street, such as increased walkway widths, areas for outdoor café/restaurant seating, and increased sidewalk widths to allow window shopping out of the stream of pedestrian traffic and space for the temporary display of a retailer's goods. - 3.1.6 Subarea 6: Where a side setback area occurs along Alamo Avenue east of South Nevada Street, it shall be designed as a passageway, landscaped, or activated with plazas, patios, sidewalks, fountains, and similar amenities. - 3.1.7 Subarea 6: Where a front setback area occurs in the portion of Alamo Avenue west of South Nevada Street, it shall be designed to reflect the front yard landscaping of the existing historic residential structures in this area of Subarea 6.
+The City of Littleton Municipal Code, Title 10, Chapter 15 establishes regulations for lighting. of South Nevada Street, it shall be designed to extend the pedestrian amenities of the street, such as increased walkway widths, areas for outdoor café/restaurant seating, and increased sidewalk widths to allow window shopping out of the stream of pedestrian traffic and space for the temporary display of a retailer's goods.

+- 3.1.6 Subarea 6: Where a side setback area occurs along Alamo Avenue east of South Nevada Street, it shall be designed as a passageway, landscaped, or activated with plazas, patios, sidewalks, fountains, and similar amenities. - 3.1.7 Subarea 6: Where a front setback area occurs in the portion of Alamo Avenue west of South Nevada Street, it shall be designed to reflect the front yard landscaping of the existing historic residential structures in this area of Subarea 6.
 Decks and patios may be provided within this setback. - 3.1.8 Subarea 6: Where a side setback area occurs in the portion of Alamo Avenue west of South Nevada Street, it shall be designed to reflect the side yard landscaping of the existing historic residential structures in this portion of Subarea 6.